Pseudolus

 Pseudolus is a play by the ancient Roman playwright Titus Maccius Plautus.
-It is one of the earliest examples of Roman literature.
+It is one of the earliest examples of Roman literature and is a key example of the Fabulae Palliatae which are early Roman Comedies set in a Classical Greek setting.
 Pseudolus was first shown in 191 BC during the Megalesian Festival, which was a celebration for the Phrygian Goddess Cybele.
 The temple for worship of Cybele in Rome was completed during the same year in time for the festival.

 Pseudolus was written in Plautus's old age (he was probably over 60 at the time): Cicero mentions it in his book on Old Age as an example of a work written by older men.
 It proved to be very popular and was frequently revived.
 Cicero records that in his day the famous actor Roscius frequently took the part of Ballio.

-M. M. Willcock calls this play "Plautus' masterpiece".
+Malcolm M. Willcock calls this play "Plautus' masterpiece".
 He adds: "For the special qualities of Plautus – vigour, wit, invention, the charm of low-class humanity – this play is supreme."